Non-specific effect of vaccines: Diphtheria-tetanus-pertussis vaccine

 DTP vaccine against diphtheria, tetanus and pertussis does not seem to have the same beneficial effects as BCG, measles vaccine, OPV and smallpox vaccine, and in fact opposite effects are observed.
 The negative effects are seen as long as DTP vaccine is the most recent vaccine.
 BCG or measles vaccine given after DTP reverses the negative effects of DTP.
 The negative effects are seen mostly in females.

 The negative effects are found in several observational studies.
 However, six WHO-commissioned studies concluded that there were strong beneficial effects of DTP on overall mortality.
 However, controversy ensued as these studies had important methodological shortcomings.
 For example, the WHO-commissioned studies had counted "no information about vaccination" as "unvaccinated", and they had retrospectively updated vaccine information from surviving children, while no similar update could be made for dead children, creating a so-called "survival bias" which will always produce highly beneficial effect estimates for the most recent vaccine.

 In a recent WHO-commissioned review of DTP based on ten observational studies, it was concluded that, "the findings were inconsistent, with a majority of the studies indicating a detrimental effect of DTP, and two studies indicating a beneficial effect.
 All of the studies were regarded as being at risk of bias, so the confidence in the findings was rated as very low according to the GRADE criteria."

 Furthermore, "three observational studies provided a suggestion that simultaneous administration of BCG and DTP may be preferable to the recommended schedule of BCG before DTP; and there was suggestion that mortality risk may be higher when DTP is given with, or after, measles vaccine compared with when it is given before measles vaccine (from five, and three, observational studies, respectively).
 These results are consistent with hypotheses that DTP vaccine may have detrimental effects on mortality, although a majority of the evidence was generated by a group centred in Guinea-Bissau who have often written in defence of such a hypothesis."

-A large cohort study of over one million Danish children came even to the conclusion that the group of children with fewer DTP vaccinations (without MMR) experienced increased mortality.
+A large cohort study of over one million Danish children came to the opposite conclusion that the group of children with fewer DTP vaccinations (without MMR) experienced increased mortality.